apoorv-5369/demoSpring/README.md

 # demoSpring
-This is a demo Spring project to implement simple funtions of REST api like ADD, DELETE, UPDATE, etc.
+This is a demo Spring project to implement simple funtions of REST api like GET, DELETE, PUT, POST.